Azure-Samples/MachineLearningSamples-tdsp/docs/how-to-use-tdsp-in-azure-ml.md

 # Structure Projects in Azure Machine Learning with Team Data Science Process (TDSP) Templates

-This document provides instructions on how to create a data science projects in Azure Machine Learning Workbench with Team Data Science Process (TDSP) templates that structure projects for collaboration and reproducibility.
+This document provides instructions on how to create a data science projects in Azure Machine Learning with Team Data Science Process (TDSP) templates that structure projects for collaboration and reproducibility.

 ## What Is Team Data Science Process?